bbauska/JS-InterviewQuestions-JS/README.md

 <p><b>Answer:</b>
 This can be done using document.form[0].submit(), where 0 represent the index of the form in the page.
-If there are more than one form in the page, then the first form has index 0, the second form has index 1 and so on.
+If there are more than one form in the page, then the first form has index 0, the second form has index 1 and so on.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>146: How can you set the background color of an HMTL document?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>
-This can be easily done using document.bgcolor = “color”, where color can be the name of a color – e.g. red, black, or it can represent the code of the color – e.g. #00FF34.
+This can be easily done using document.bgcolor = “color”, where color can be the name of a color – e.g. red, black, or it can represent the code of the color – e.g. #00FF34.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>147: Name the Boolean operators in JavaScript.</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>

-The Boolean operators in JavaScript are: ‘&&’ - AND operator, ‘||’ – OR
-operator ‘!’ - NOT operator.
+The Boolean operators in JavaScript are: ‘&&’ - AND operator, ‘||’ – OR operator ‘!’ -
+NOT operator.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>148: How can we determine the state of a checkbox in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p><b>Answer:</b>
+<p><b>Answer:</b><br>
-var isChecked = window.document.getElementById(elementId).checked –
+var isChecked = window.document.getElementById(elementId).checked – isChecked<br>
-isChecked is the name of the variable where the true or false value will be stored.
+is the name of the variable where the true or false value will be stored.
 ElementId represents the id of the checkbox element.
-If the checkbox is checked this will return true, otherwise false.
+If the checkbox is checked this will return true, otherwise false.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>149: How can you create an HTML button and what is the event called when the button is pressed?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p><b>Answer:</b>
-An HTML button can be created like this: <input type=”button”> or
-<button type=”button”> and the event is “onclick”
+An HTML button can be created like this: &lt;input type=”button”&gt; or &lt;button type=”button”&gt; and the event is “onclick”</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>150: How will you make loading of JavaScript code after Html by the browser?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->